kubernetes-sigs/cluster-api/cluster-api-gcp/CONTRIBUTING.md

 In order to use the GCP machine controller, you need to configure the credentials so that the code has access to the GCP project where resources will be created.

+Steps to follow:
-For that, make sure that the environment variable `GOOGLE_APPLICATION_CREDENTIALS` is set pointing to valid service account credentials.
+1. Verify that the environment variable `GOOGLE_APPLICATION_CREDENTIALS` is set pointing to valid service account credentials

-In case you don't have it set, follow the [instructions on Google Cloud Platform site](https://cloud.google.com/docs/authentication/getting-started) to have it set up.
+2. If not set, follow the [instructions on Google Cloud Platform site](https://cloud.google.com/docs/authentication/getting-started) to have it set up.

 ## Install Google Cloud SDK (gcloud)